paulsmith/tailscale-mcp-server/README.md

 # Tailscale Model Context Protocol (MCP) Server

-A simple MCP server that provides read-only access to your Tailscale network directly from Claude Desktop and other MCP-compatible clients.
+A simple [MCP](https://modelcontextprotocol.io/introduction) server that provides read-only access to your [Tailscale](https://tailscale.com/) network directly from Claude Desktop and other MCP-compatible clients.

+> [!CAUTION]
+> You might not want to do this!
+This server exposes your Tailscale network to an external application.
+While it is intended to be read-only and secure, you should be aware of the potential risks involved in exposing any part of your network to third-party applications.
+[Especially when interacting with LLMs](https://simonwillison.net/search/?tag=prompt-injection).

 ## Description

-This server allows Claude to securely interact with your Tailscale network by exposing read-only commands as tools and prompts.
+This server allows, for example, Claude to interact with your Tailscale network by exposing read-only commands as tools and prompts.
 It enables you to:

 - Check your Tailscale status and connected devices
 - Get network diagnostics